Designations Congruent with Things: Chapter 26

 Hermann tries to control an instinctive wince and does his best to banish the memory before it can progress.

 “I knew you would,” Newton replies.
-“Anyway, the turning point for me, as I mentioned, was that time in 2018 that I accidentally almost killed myself in a manner that was one hundred percent unforeseeable and eight thousand percent not my fault.
-But did I confess my feelings post my near-death lab-bench experience.
+“Anyway, the turning point for me, as I mentioned, was that time in 2018 that I accidentally almost killed myself in a manner that was one hundred percent unforeseeable and thirty-two thousand percent not my fault.
+But did I confess my feelings after my near-death lab-bench experience?
 No, I did not.
 Why?
 Because after I was freed from my lab bench and then from five days in quarantine, Dr. Gottlieb yelled at me continuously for two and a half hours and confessing my undying love seemed like a terrible idea.
 The turning point for Hermann though, I think, was the winter of 2019.”

 “Do tell,” says de Silva.